DWRR-FM: Knock Out Radio (1986-1987)

 During the 1986 People Power Revolution, reformist rebels stormed government-controlled radio and TV stations, leading to the dissolution of DWOK, DWAN (formerly DWWA), and BBC-2.
-Following the fall of the Marcos regime, the newly formed Presidential Commission on Good Governance returned DWOK and DWWW (630 kHz) to ABS-CBN in July.
+Following the fall of the Marcos regime, the newly formed Presidential Commission on Good Governance returned DWOK and DWWW (630 kHz under Radio Philippines Network) to ABS-CBN in July.
 DWOK changed its callsign to DWKO and resumed test broadcasts on July 16, led by Lito Balquiedra Jr., Vice-President for Radio, who spearheaded the network's return to local airwaves.
 Former disc jockey Peter Musñgi-then known as Peter Rabbit-became the network's voice-over artist and introduced the station's new slogan, “Panalo Ka Talaga!”
 Sister station DZMM 630 launched its broadcasts the following week.

 The network began recruiting both seasoned professionals and new talent as it prepared for a full relaunch.
 On September 14, 1986, following its test broadcast phase, DWKO-FM was officially relaunched as Knock-Out Radio 101.9, the first FM station in the country to adopt an AM-style format.
 Operating daily from 5:00 a.m. to 2:00 a.m., the station featured the latest Pinoy hits by artists such as Rico J. Puno, Yoyoy Villame, and APO Hiking Society, along with rising OPM stars like Gary Valenciano, Regine Velasquez, Janno Gibbs, and Donna Cruz.
 It also played classic Filipino Christmas songs.
 On the same day, ABS-CBN Channel 2 resumed television broadcasts.
 At the time, ABS-CBN's stations were collectively branded as the Star Network.

 DWKO-FM ended its broadcasts on February 28, 1987, marking one of the station's shortest-lived iterations, lasting just under five months.